 If an order extends over two or more reporting periods and the order end date changes because the order was revoked, cancelled, quashed or varied, the order end date and the order end reason will differ between data submissions.
 The changed order end date should be supplied in the reporting period in which the order was revoked, cancelled, quashed or varied; however, a related record supplied in a previous data submission should not be updated.
-For example, a record relating to order ID 101 was supplied for the reporting period 2009-10 with an end date of 1/6/11 (that is, the order end date was after the end of the reporting period, 2010-11, but the order had been varied and now has an end date of 1/7/09.
+For example, a record relating to order ID 101 was supplied for the reporting period 2009-10 with an end date of 1/6/11 (that is, the order end date was after the end of the reporting period).
+A record relating to the same order was supplied in the following reporting period, 2010-11, but the order had been varied and now has an end date of 1/7/09.
 It is sufficient to report this new end date in the 2010-11 reporting period; a 'fix' is not required for the records relating to this order supplied in previous data submissions.